d-rez/gbz_overlay/README.md

 - show a big imminent shutdown warning when the counter starts ticking

 ## What do I need to get it running?
+- See [installation instructions](#installation-instructions) below for setup steps
 - [pngview](https://github.com/AndrewFromMelbourne/raspidmx/tree/master/pngview) from AndrewFromMelbourne
 - [material-design-icons](https://github.com/google/material-design-icons/archive/master.zip) from Google
 - Adafruit ADS1015 with Vbat on A0 (or alternative)
 - a symbolic link to *overlay\_icons/ic\_battery\_alert\_red\_white\_36dp.png* under *material\_design\_icons\_master/device/drawable-mdpi/*
 - an entry in crontab to start this on boot
-- check and adjust paths in the script header
+- check and adjust paths in the script header if required
 - some battery readings calibration - check logs
 - some patience